-A study in the journal BioMed Research International found that office workers who performed up to two minutes of lateral raises five times a week had 40 percent less back and shoulder pain after 10 weeks than people who only received general information on workplace health.
+Not what you think of when you envision neck exercises?
+A study in the journal BioMed Research International found that office workers who performed up to 2 minutes of lateral raises five times a week had 40 percent less back and shoulder pain after 10 weeks than people who only received general information on workplace health.

-- Stand tall with your feet hip-width apart holding a pair of light dumbbells at your sides (you can substitute with a resistance band).
+- Stand tall with your feet hip-width apart holding a pair of light dumbbells at your sides, palms facing in (you can substitute with a resistance band).

-- Keeping your palms facing the floor, raise your arms out to your sides (targeting mid-back scapular retraction) until the they’re parallel with the floor.
+- Keeping your back flat and your chest lifted, raise your arms out to your sides (targeting mid-back scapular retraction) until they’re parallel with the floor.

-- Slowly lower your arms, and repeat for 15 reps or until muscle fatigue sets in.
+- Slowly lower your arms, and repeat for 15 reps, or until fatigued.

-Sixty percent of people with moderate to severe neck pain share a common, muscle-kinking forward head posture (where your chin juts out ahead of your body).
+Sixty percent of people with moderate to severe neck pain share a common, muscle-kinking forward head posture (in which your chin juts out ahead of your body).
 According to Tehrany, when your head moves forward, the muscles along the back of your neck can shorten while the ones in front get overstretched.
-A chin tuck can help counteract this.
+Neck exercises like the chin tuck can help counteract this.